Fan club

 A fan club is an organized group of fans, generally of a celebrity.
 Most fan clubs are run by fans who devote considerable time and resources to support them.
 There are also "official" fan clubs that are run by someone associated with the person or organization the club is centered on.
 This is the case for many musicians, sports teams, etc.

-People in a fan club usually have either a T-shirt or a pin to indicate which fan club they are a part of.
-All fan clubs have unique paraphernalia that are given or sold to fans to use as an indication.
-Barbz, who support Nicki Minaj, Hollanders, who support Tom Holland, Carats, who support Seventeen, and Swifties who support Taylor Swift are examples of a fan club.
+Barbz, who support Nicki Minaj, Hollanders, who support Tom Holland, Carats, who support Seventeen, and Swifties who support Taylor Swift are examples of fan clubs.